Garbot/Garbot.github-io/_posts/draft-row-level-security-remedy-smart-reporting.md

 Prior to version 9.1, BMC Remedy reporting was a bit of a hassle.
 Let's say you had 10 different people within your organization that needed a report of all their outstanding work orders with the basic info:

--Work Order ID
+* Work Order ID
--Assignee
+* Assignee
--Status
+* Status

 You'd have to create 10 separate reports.
-You can now take advantage of row level security to minimize the amount of work needed.
+You can now take advantage of the row level security feature in Smart Reporting to minimize the amount of work needed.

 ```SQL
 SELECT 'User ID',